 How is Their Food Manufactured?

-Evanger mostly makes wet food.
-For this reason, much of their manufacturing process revolves around improving their wet food.
+Most of Evanger’s manufacturing process revolves around improving their wet food.
 They initiated the “Hand Packed” process a few decades ago.
 This means that some of their foods are hand-packed instead of packed by a machine.
-They claim that human packing ensures that only the best ingredients are chosen, though there isn’t any evidence that this translates into better food.

 We can also assume that not all of their foods are hand-packed.
 We don’t know what formulas are hand-packed and which are not.